 - Review tax implications on each party’s income;

-- Review the time sharing agreement for overnight visitation;
+- Review the time-sharing agreement for overnight visitation; and

 - Calculate child support with you are prepared for mediation.

-Jennifer Dane will personally handle all aspects of your child support case.
-You will be able to contact Ms. Dane by phone, text or email at any time with questions specific to your case and your concerns.
-Your case will never be handled by a less experienced attorney.
-Ms. Dane is the only attorney that will advocate for you throughout your entire case.
-Your child support case will get Ms. Dane’s full attention.
+Attorney Jennifer Dane and her team will personally handle your case with the care and consideration that it deserves.
+You will be able to contact Attorney Dane by phone, text or email at any time with questions and concerns about your case.
+Attorney Dane will advocate for you throughout your entire case.
+Your child support case will get Attorney Dane’s full attention.

 Child Support Calculations

 If a parent refuses to participate in the discovery process or refuses to turn over accurate financial information, the courts are now empowered to input an average median income.
-Additionally, the courts have the power to award retro active child support for up to 2 years Florida Statute 61.07 says, “The court has discretion to award child support retroactive to the date when the parents did not reside together in the same household with the child, not to exceed a period of 24 months preceding the filing of the petition.”
+Additionally, the courts have the power to award retroactive child support for up to 2 years.
+Florida Statute 61.07 states, “The court has discretion to award child support retroactive to the date when the parents did not reside together in the same household with the child, not to exceed a period of 24 months preceding the filing of the petition.”

 Personalized Legal Representation

-If you are facing a child support issue or are considering what your next steps may be to seek child support, contact Winter Park child support attorney Jennifer Dane for a confidential consultation, to discuss your case, your options and your children.
-Jennifer’s primary focus is to help you and your family transition through the child support process as seamlessly as possible.
+Whether you are facing a child support issue or considering pursuing child support payments, Winter Park Attorney Jennifer Dane can assist you.
+Call today for a confidential consultation where Attorney Dane can discuss your case and your options in order to prioritize your children.
+Attorney Dane’s primary focus is to assist you and your family in this difficult transition as seamlessly as possible.